 Once your baby starts growing, you will notice differences throughout each stage of their life.
 You will see the good and the bad.
 Most importantly, you will see those baby teeth grow in and then fall out around 6 or 7 years old.
 Their first baby tooth falling out will give you a sense of pride.

-A baby comes out developed, and as they age, they take what they have and grow with it.
+Baby comes out developed, and as they age, they take what they have and grow with it.
 Your child’s adult teeth have been developing in their jaws since they were born, and before coming out, they had to go through their own phases to reach the top.

 Every child develops differently, so if they start losing their baby teeth earlier, that is okay.
 There is no need to panic; it can happen as young as 4 and as old as 8 years old.
 Your child should lose all of their teeth around 11 or 12, sometimes for specific kids, it can happen later.
 The very last teeth that will come in will be the molars, and after that, some kids, not all, will have wisdom teeth that could come in as adults or older teens.

 You can receive braces at any time, there is never a wrong time to get the beautiful smile you deserve.
-However, there is an age a dentist will recommend when getting their braces.
+However, there is an age a dentist will recommend when getting braces.
 A great period to get braces for younger kids is the ages 10-14, although every dentist will have different views.
 This is a great age to start because the mature teeth are mostly grown in, but still growing enough to shape with the braces easier than starting with teeth that are no longer growing.
 Starting younger could cut the amount of time someone needs braces.

 Wisdom teeth are the very last teeth to develop, they will come in between 17 and 25.
 Some people may not even get these teeth; others will have to get them removed because these molars can cause significant pain.
-Some people will need to get these molars removed because they will not have enough room, it will cause swollen gums, crooked teeth, and pain in the jaw.
+Some people will need to get these molars removed because they will not have enough room, which will cause swollen gums, crooked teeth, and pain in the jaw.

 Not everyone gets these molars, and not everyone will need to get these removed.
 There is no reason to remove these teeth unless they are causing significant pain.
 If you can keep them, there is no reason to get the surgery done.
-We get asked many wisdom tooth growing in pain and wisdom teeth toothache problem due to gum problems questions.
-Understanding that usually wisdom teeth start to grow in sometime between the ages of 15 to 20, and this can cause some pain.
+We get asked about many wisdom teeth growing in pain and wisdom teeth toothache problems due to gum problems questions.
+Understanding that usually wisdom teeth start to grow sometime between the ages of 15 to 20, and this can cause some pain.
 Especially, if the teenager is not maintaining good oral hygiene.
 Many times, they may end up having to extract either with a general dentist or an oral surgeon.

 Want local dental answers to your emergency dentist questions - simply post your local dentist request at DentalChat.
 We answer emergency dental kid teeth questions online at DentalChat.com.